openstack/ironic/doc/source/admin/secure-rbac.rst

 Pratical differences
 --------------------

-Most users, upon implementing the use of ``system`` scoped authenticaiton, should not notice a difference as long as their authentication token is properly scoped to ``system`` and with the appropriate role for their access level.
+Most users, upon implementing the use of ``system`` scoped authentication should not notice a difference as long as their authentication token is properly scoped to ``system`` and with the appropriate role for their access level.
 For most users who used a ``baremetal`` project,